x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         >**Note:**
         >
-        > User can specify the parameter AutoSplit when creating domains and collections.
+        > User can specify the parameter "AutoSplit" when creating domains and collections.
 If user explicitly specify AutoSplit for a collection, the system will give priority to determining whether to enable automatic splitting according to the value specified by the collection.

     - Group ( *string* ): Collection replication group.